zulip/zulip/contrib_bots/lib/readme.md

 ## Other approaches

-If you are not interested in running your bots on the server, then you can still use the full Zulip API.
+If you are not interested in running your bots on the server, then you can still use the full Zulip API and run them locally.
 The hope, though, is that this architecture will make writing simple bots a quick/easy process.